aim-rsf/browseMetadata/README.md

-# browse-SAIL
+# About `browse-SAIL`

-As the name suggests, this repository and R package was created to help a researcher browse the datasets in the [SAIL databank](https://saildatabank.com).
+As the name suggests, this repository was created to help a researcher browse the datasets in the [SAIL databank](https://saildatabank.com).
 It is intended to be useful at the *earlier* stages of a project, where datasets are being scoped out.
 When a researcher has not got access to the data yet they can still browse the meta data, and start to address such questions as:

 :question: what datasets are available?